-Goddamned Bats: potentially almost any enemy on higher difficulty levels.
+Goddamned Bats: Potentially every enemy on higher difficulty levels.
 The monsters have just as many tricky spells as you do, and even a pair of lowly prison guards can keep one of your characters stun-locked for the entire battle.
 And that's not getting into all the healing and ablative shields being thrown around...

-That One Boss: Baron Brixius, in both games.
-In Sonny 1, only your Guest Star Party Member can do enough damage to get the Baron's HP down to 0 in anywhere under 100 turns, which means that Sonny and Veradux are pretty much stuck with the jobs of keeping him healthy and helping him do even more damage.
-Then you get Player Punched when said Guest Star Party Member becomes the Final Bossin the very next fight (thankfully he's not hitting for thousands upon thousands of damage anymore).
-The Baron is even worse in Sonny 2.
-First of all, you don't get a Guest Star Party Member to help you.
+He's even worse in Sonny 2.
+First of all, you don't get a Guest-Star Party Member to help you.
 Furthermore, the Baron has some very annoying new tricks.
 First and foremost among these is Tick Tock, a debuff which lasts for 10 turns, takes away 10% of the victim's life every turn, and reduces all healing done to them by 50%.And it can't be dispelled.
 And just to make this worse, Baron Brixius loves to use it as much as he can... which is about every 6 turns.
 And he has just as much health as he did the last time (48,269... and that's in the easy mode.)
-Your only hope is to whittle down Baron Brixius's Focus to near nothing in order to force him to use Deep Burning, a move which fully restores his Focus at the cost of about 10% of his life.
+Your only hope is to whittle down the Baron's Focus to nothing in order to force him to use Deep Burning, a move which fully restores his Focus at the cost of about 10% of his life.note Note that he has access to Electrical Storm, which regenerates his Focus.
 And once he can no longer use Deep Burning, he starts wasting his turns with actions which do nothing but weaken him.
-Good luck pushing him to that point, though - unless you've maxed out Disrupt (a move that you can only get with the Biological class,) you'll need it.note Oh, and just to insult you, Baron Brixius is an imitation of Tim Curry, and the epitome of Ambiguously Gay.
-Who the hell is his voice actor?!?!?
+Good luck getting him to that point, though - unless you've maxed out Disrupt (a move that you can only get with the Biological class,) you'll need it.note Oh, and just to insult you, Baron Brixius is an imitation of Tim Curry, and the epitome of Ambiguously Gay.
+Who the hell is his voice actor?!